PSA and Digital Rectal Examination

 It’s a simple blood test that’s taken.

-If that level is elevated, your chance of prostate cancer is high.
+If that level is elevated, in general, your chance of prostate cancer is high.1

 We have various ways of using the PSA.

-We use the absolute PSA level, and traditionally we used to use a level of four as the cut-off.
+We use the absolute PSA level, and traditionally we used to use a level of four as the cut-off2.

-More recently we’ve used age related levels, because your PSA goes up as you get older.
+More recently we’ve used age related levels, because your PSA goes up as you get older2.

-There’s been data to show that we should use a new cut-off of 2.5, seen particularly in young men.
+There’s been data to show that we should use a new cut-off of 2.5, seen particularly in young men3, 4.

-If their PSA is above 2.5, the risk of cancer is significantly elevated.
+If their PSA is above 2.5, the risk of cancer is significantly elevated3.

-Another, very important way of using PSA is the velocity of the rate of rise of PSA, and if the PSA, even if it’s low, is rising reasonably quickly, the risk of cancer is elevated.
+Another, very important way of using PSA is the velocity of the rate of rise of PSA.
+PSA velocity is measurement of how fast PSA levels in the blood increase over time.
+A high PSA velocity may be a sign of prostate cancer and may help find fast-growing prostate cancers.2 If the PSA, even if it’s low, is rising reasonably quickly, the risk of cancer is elevated.

 The last thing we use PSA for is the free to total ratio.
 PSA is a protein, it floats around the bloodstream, some of it’s free floating around, some is bound to a protein.